-Finland scores highly on international rankings in many categories, not just in the GDP stakes but also social support, generosity and freedom of choice.
-The country is said to be one of the happiest and most well-governed in the world and new arrivals may be pleasantly surprised at how easy it is to adapt.
+Finland scores highly in international rankings in many categories, not just in the GDP stakes but also in social support, generosity and freedom of choice.
+The country is said to be one of the happiest and most well-governed in the world, and new arrivals may be pleasantly surprised at how easy it is to adapt.

-The most important factor affecting housing costs in Finland is the shortage of spacious accommodation available in metropolitan areas, which often forces families with children to live in the outlying municipalities or further afield, resulting in long and expensive commutes, increased dependence on cars and limited access to services.
+The most important factor affecting housing costs in Finland is the shortage of spacious accommodation available in metropolitan areas.
+This often forces families with children to live in the outlying municipalities or further afield, resulting in long and expensive commutes, increased dependence on cars and limited access to services.

 Cost of living in Finland

 The cost of living in Finland is undeniably high, even by European standards.
 Expats from areas of the world where they may have been used to a lower cost of living will find the higher prices a shock and something difficult to adjust to.
 It’s therefore worth considering the cost of things before negotiating for a suitable salary with prospective employers.